NATURALISTIC OBSERVATIONS

 Question: Should this be a covert or overt observation, and why?
 Consider aspects like the primates' natural behaviour and the potential impact of the observer's presence.

-2. :Scenario: A study aims to understand how children aged 5-7 interact in a playground setting, focusing on forming friendships.
+2. :Scenario: A study aims to understand how children aged 5-7 interact in a playground setting, with a focus on forming friendships.

 Question: Would you recommend a covert or overt approach, and what factors influence this decision?
 Consider an observer's impact on children's behaviour and ethical considerations.